hannahro15/Nov24Hackathon/README.md

 ### Team page

-The team page includes:
+The team page introduces the talented individuals behind the project, showcasing each member's contributions and background.
+It includes:

+- Picture/Avatar: A visual representation of each team member.
+- Names: The name of each team member for easy identification.
-- A picture/avatar for each team member
+- Main Contributions: A brief summary of the key contributions each team member made to the project.
-- Team member names
-- Main contributions?
-- Nationality?
+- Nationality: Information about each team member’s nationality, adding a personal touch.
+- Brief Description: A short bio or background highlighting relevant skills or experience.
-- An icon linking to each members' GitHub page
+- GitHub Icon: A clickable icon linking directly to each team member’s GitHub profile for easy access to their work and projects.

+This page provides users with a deeper understanding of the people behind the website and their roles in its development.

 #### Desktop